Russians keep pressure on Mariupol; massive convoy breaks up

-MARIUPOL, Ukraine (AP) — Civilians trapped inside Mariupol desperately scrounged for food and fuel as Russian forces kept up their bombardment of the port city Thursday, while satellite photos showed that a massive Kremlin convoy that had been mired outside the Ukrainian capital dispersed and redeployed.
+MARIUPOL, Ukraine (AP) — Russian forces kept up their bombardment of the port city of Mariupol on Thursday, while satellite photos showed that a massive Kremlin convoy that had been mired outside the Ukrainian capital split up and fanned out into towns and forests near Kyiv, with artillery pieces moved into firing positions.

-International condemnation escalated over an airstrike in Mariupol a day earlier that killed three people at a maternity hospital, with Western and Ukrainian officials calling the attack a war crime.
+International condemnation escalated over an airstrike in Mariupol a day earlier that killed three people at a maternity hospital.
+Western and Ukrainian officials called the attack a war crime.
 Ukrainian President Volodymyr Zelenskyy said the Russian refusal to permit evacuations from the port city amounted to “outright terror.”

 Meanwhile, the highest-level talks held since the invasion began two weeks ago yielded no progress, the number of refugees fleeing the country topped 2.3 million, and Kyiv braced for an onslaught, its mayor boasting that the capital had become practically a fortress protected by armed civilians.

 Satellite imagery from Maxar Technologies showed that 40-mile (64-kilometer) convoy of vehicles, tanks and artillery has broken up and been redeployed, with armored units seen in towns near the Antonov Airport north of the city.
-Some of the vehicles have moved into forests, Maxar reported.
+Some of the vehicles have moved into forests, Maxar reported, with towed howitzers nearby in position to open fire.

 The convoy had massed outside the city early last week, but its advance appeared to have stalled amid reports of food and fuel shortages.
 U.S. officials said Ukrainian troops also targeted the convoy with anti-tank missiles.

-In Mariupol, a southern seaport of 430,000, the situation was increasingly dire.
+In Mariupol, a southern seaport of 430,000, the situation was increasingly dire as civilians trapped inside the city desperately scrounged for food and fuel.
 More than 1,300 people have died in the 10-day siege of the frigid city, according to Deputy Prime Minister Iryna Vereshchuk.

 Residents of the southern seaport of 430,000 have no heat or phone service, and many have no electricity.
 Nighttime temperatures are regularly below freezing, and daytime ones normally hover just above it.
 Bodies are being buried in mass graves.
 The streets are littered with burned-out cars, broken glass and splintered trees.